-T T If the application is rejected a second time, the reasons will be communicated in writing to the applicant.
-The applicant will then have opportunity for a final appeal, which must be made in writing to the College President.
+1 If the application is rejected a second time, the reasons will be communicated in writing to the applicant.
+The applicant will then have an opportunity for a final appeal, which must be made in writing to the College President.
 CCT frequently holds application evaluation meetings before final offers are made prior to the beginning of each semester and it is standard practice to review application appeals.
 It is the objective of CCT that transparency is maintained in all communication between the College and applicants.
 Transfer Transfer or Advanced entry into Programmes in CCT will be judged on a case-by-case basis, taking into account the knowledge, skill and competence required for successful participation in the later stages of CCT programmes and any specified advanced entry requirements documented as part of the validation of the programme in question.
 Transfer from one programme to another (other than progression programmes) in CCT will be judged on a case-by-case basis, taking into account required knowledge, skill and competence required for successful participation in the new programmes.
 Internal programme transfers are only permitted in limited circumstances.
 Normally, this is during the first weeks of the programme and when the student wishes to change academic discipline or switch mode of study between full time and part time, where applicable.
 Late transfer requests are not normally considered.
-Transfers must be requested in the early weeks of the Head of Admissions Appeal submission programme to reduce the potential for failure and allow for a natural transfer opportunity.
+Transfers must be requested in the early weeks of the programme to reduce the potential for failure and allow for a natural transfer opportunity.
 In exceptional cases where a late transfer is approved by the College this would normally take place at a future point where a natural transfer opportunity arises i.e. end of stage.
 Backwards or downwards transfers are not permitted except where there is a change of discipline.
-Programme Leader Any learner wishing to discuss an internal transfer should, in the first instance, raise the matter with the Faculty Office who will outline the options and process to them.
+Head of Admissions Programme Leader Appeal submission Any learner wishing to discuss an internal transfer should, in the first instance, raise the matter with the Faculty Office who will outline the options and process to them.
 Should they wish to proceed with a transfer application this should be put in writing to the Head of Admissions who will determine the suitability of the request in conjunction with the relevant Programme Leaders.
 Late transfer requests must be approved by the Dean of Academic Affairs.
-Dean of Academic Affairs Transfer from a CCT programme to an alternative institution will be facilitated though the provision of transcripts of results.
-Academic guidance will also be offered to assist the learner in making an informed decision.
-Allulis Progression QA Office In order to progress to the subsequent stage of a programme a learner must achieve an overall pass standard across the stage, normally 40%.
-Progression to another programme of education and training is generally on the basis of successful completion of a stage or an award, as determined by the receiving programme or institution.
-CCT will facilitate any progression applications to other institutions through the provision of transcripts and references as may be required.
-Progression following graduation to higher level awards in CCT, elsewhere in Ireland or abroad will be further facilitated by providing the learner with the European Diploma Supplement.
+Dean of Academic Affairs Academic guidance will also be offered to assist the learner in making an informed decision.
+Monitoring An admissions audit is undertaken annually by the QA Office to confirm compliance with access, transfer and progression policy and validated programme entry requirements.
+A report is compiled and presented to the QE Committee for discussion and to make recommendations to Academic Council.